Sunder Singh Lyallpuri: Family history and early life

-Sunder Singh was born in 1878 into a Kamboj farmers' family of village Bohoru in Amritsar.
-His father's name was Lakhmir Singh Sandha and mother's was Ram Kaur.
-During colonisation of Bars, Sandha family along with many others moved to Sheikhupura District (now in Pakistan) where they were allotted lands in the new Bar Chenab colony currently known as Faisalabad.
-In memoriam of their ancestral village in Amritsar, the colonists named their new settlement in Sheikhupura also as Bohoru (Chak No 18 Bohoru).
-Sunder Singh was married in 1901 to Bibi Sant Kaur, daughter of S. Mangal Singh of Nizampur.
+Sunder Singh was born in 1878 into a Kamboj farmer's family in Village Bohoru in Amritsar.
+His father's name was Lakhmir Singh Sandha and his mother's was Ram Kaur.

+During the colonization of Bars, the Sandha family, along with many others, moved to Sheikhupura District (now in Pakistan) where they were allotted lands in the new Bar Chenab colony currently known as Faisalabad.
+In memoriam of their ancestral village in Amritsar, the colonists named their new settlement in Sheikhupura as Bohoru (Chak No 18 Bohoru).
+Sunder Singh was married in 1901 to Bibi Sant Kaur, the daughter of S. Mangal Singh of Nizampur.

 Education and early activities

-Sunder Singh Lyallpuri had received his basic education in Shahkot (Pakistan) and then obtained B.A.
-(Honours) from Khalsa College Amritsar and B.T. from Government College Lahore.
-Lyallpuri was invited for personal interview for the position of tehsildar (revenue officer) but he sat in chair in front of Commissioner without his permission.
-This caused a verbal scuffle between him and the English officer so that he was sent back without being interviewed.
-On pressure from his relatives, he later took a position in Indian postal services but here too he was entangled with his English boss.
+Sunder Singh Lyallpuri received his basic education in Shahkot (Pakistan), and then obtained his B.A.
+(Honors), from Khalsa College Amritsar and his B.T. from Government College Lahore.
+Lyallpuri was invited for a personal interview for the position of tehsildar (revenue officer), but he sat in a chair in front of the Commissioner without his permission.
+This caused a verbal scuffle between him and the English officer, and he was sent back without being interviewed.
+On pressure from his relatives, he later took a position in Indian postal services, but here too he was entangled with his English boss.
 The senior officer called him into his office for inquiry and did not offer him a chair to sit on which again hurt the pride of Sunder Singh.
-Lyallpuri concluded that his self-respect would not allow him to serve the British Indian government.
+Lyallpuri concluded that his self-respect would not allow him to serve the British Indian Government.

 Khalsa Youngman Association

-Chenab colony of Lyallpur was a new colonial settlement and so was Lyallpur itself.
+Chenab colony of Lyallpur was a new colonial settlement as was Lyallpur itself.
 Sunder Singh made Lyallpur his land of action and henceforth was nicknamed as Lyallpuri.
-It was a time when the Hindu Arya Samaj movement was ruling supreme in Punjab and the Sikh masses were coming to its fold in large numbers.
+It was a time when the Hindu Arya Samaj movement was ruling supreme in Punjab, and the Sikh masses were coming to its fold in large numbers.
 To counter this phenomenon, Sunder Singh Lyallpuri started educating the Sikh masses about Sikhism and its history.
 In association with S. Harchand Singh Ryees and some other well-wishers, Lyallpuri founded the Khalsa Bhujangi Sabha (Khalsa Youngman Association), the members of which played a leading role in the Sikh affairs and for the country as a whole.
-It was this association which had started the Gurdwara Rikabganj Morcha which was later supported by broad Sikh community and won the victory for the Akalis.
+It was this association that started the Gurdwara Rikabganj Morcha, later supported by the broad Sikh community, and won the victory for the Akalis.